tselect-npm/schema/README.md

 This module has been created with the intention of reducing the overhead of describing JSON by providing simple wrappers and utilities to manage common use cases with easiness.

-It is also fully typed and will allow to benefit from your favorite IDE's auto-completion, making typing a lot easier.
+It is also fully typed and will allow you to benefit from your favorite IDE's auto-completion, making typing a lot easier.

 ## Usage